 - Uses cost of capital as a comparison to projects

-Profitability index disadvantages include:
+Profitability index disadvantages include the following:

 - Does not work well with evaluations in which only one project can happen at a time